Well, almost Week Three. It’ll be three weeks tomorrow. But this is when I have time to write: on Week Two plus 6 days.

 I was really lonely.
 I waver between considering myself an extrovert and an introvert- and this kind of adventure makes me realize how much I need and love people.

-“There’s a Wideness in God’s Mercy” ( St. Helena, Hampton), “For all the Saints” (Sine Nomine), “O Praise Ye the Lord” (Laudate Dominum), “Fairest Lord Jesus” (St. Elizabeth) and “When Morning Gilds the Skies.”
+Each day, the Spirit delivered a different hymn for me to carry in my head as an “ear worm” to move me along the trail.
+Honestly- I didn’t choose them, they chose me.
+They were: “There’s a Wideness in God’s Mercy” ( St. Helena, Hampton), “For all the Saints” (Sine Nomine), “O Praise Ye the Lord” (Laudate Dominum), “Fairest Lord Jesus” (St. Elizabeth) and “When Morning Gilds the Skies.”
 (Laudes Domini)

 I felt very “held” in the power of God.
 Not in a “go-do-something-stupid-like-go-‘off-trail,’ God’s-‘got-you,’ ” kind of way but just in a general sense that there was a deep peace, a “cleanness” and a “clearness” when I was able to push aside all of the “shoulds” and drives and expectations that I had for myself.
 “For God alone my soul in silence waits” (Psalm 62: 1a) will deliver God every time- but you have to get the stuff out of your own head first, to get to the silence.
 When you do get there, it is sweet- pure- embracing.
 I was able to see that a few times on this retreat.